1642- 1651 -

-When Prince Charles was exiled in France it seem Henry Pomeroy was one of his retinue
+When Prince Charles, the rightful king of England, was exiled in France and it seems Henry Pomeroy was one of his retinue

 Calendar of State Papers Domestic: Charles II, 1679-80

-Which Henry Pomeroy was this ?
-Probably he was one of the 9 children of Richard Pomeroy of Ingsdon and his wife Anne Coplestone- head of the family at that time being his brother Thomas Pomeroy whose wife was Mary Drewe daughter of Sir Thomas Drewe of The Grange in Broadhembury .
+He was most probably one of the 9 children of Richard Pomeroy of Ingsdon and his wife Anne Coplestone- head of the family at that time was his brother Thomas Pomeroy, wife was Mary Drewe daughter of Sir Thomas Drewe of The Grange in Broadhembury .
 His other siblings were Hugh, Richard, Amy, Elizabeth, Anne & Barbara.( see his Will below)